trisquelgnulinux/package-helpers/README.md

 of the upstream package.
 Well written regexps and sed will help with that.
 * You can test your changes by doing them inside the _PACKAGES/sourcePackageName/source/_ directory, and running `dpkg-source -b .`, before being added to the helper script
+* You can check the status of failed build at https://jenkins.trisquel.org/job/build-watchdog/lastBuild/consoleText

 ## Netinstall